Farrah Abraham Is Missing From The ‘Teen Mom OG’ Trailer, Was She Fired?

 “We are filming for next season,” Danielsen told Radar Online on March 15.
 “Farrah and I have also done work on Teen Mom 2 live after shows too.”

-According to Radar Online, Farrah Abraham’s absence in the trailer could have something do with her physical fight with Portwood during the Teen Mom OG Season 6 reunion, which was prompted by a comment Abraham’s boyfriend, Simon Saran, made about Portwood’s fiancé, Matt Baier.
-As fans may recall, Saran joked that Baier resembled a pedaphile and although he nearly apologized during the reunion, Farrah Abraham interjected and seconded her boyfriend’s claims.
+According to Radar Online, Farrah Abraham’s absence in the trailer could have something do with her physical fight with Portwood during the Teen Mom OG Season 6 reunion, which was prompted by a comment Abraham’s boyfriend, Simon Saran, made about Portwood’s fiance, Matt Baier.
+As fans may recall, Saran joked that Baier resembled a pedophile, and although he nearly apologized during the reunion, Farrah Abraham interjected and seconded her boyfriend’s claims.
 Right away, Portwood became furious and a fight between the group — and Abraham’s father — ensued.

-During the brawl, Amber Portwood slapped Farrah Abraham across the face and her fiancé threw Michael Abraham into the audience.
+During the brawl, Amber Portwood slapped Farrah Abraham across the face and her fiance threw Michael Abraham into the audience.

 While MTV stayed mum on the dispute, Amber Portwood eventually addressed her time on Teen Mom OG and claimed that after those she was working with failed to give her respect, she would be leaving the show.
 A short time later, she had a change of heart and returned to the series.